josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

     ┗ 📂 _posts
 ```

-Note the underscore; **any file that begins with an underscore is private.** That means it (and its contents) can be loaded by _other_ pages and components, but it won't get its own public route.
+Note the underscore; any route that begins with an underscore is private.
+That means it (and its contents) can be loaded by _other_ pages and components, but it won't get a public route.
 No matter what we put inside of the `_posts` folder, it can't be visited in the browser.

 <SideNote>
 We could achieve the same thing by just putting our folder full of posts <em>outside</em> of <code>routes</code>, too.
-That would also be fine.
-I just like it here for easier linking from pages and endpoints.
+That would also be fine, if you prefer.
+I just like it here for tighter coupling with blog routes.
 </SideNote>

 Now let's create a couple of dummy posts inside our new folder.
 No need for anything fancy; just a couple of `.md` files, and a bit of Markdown content inside them.
 (Or, if you already have some blog posts in Markdown files, you're welcome to just grab those.)